Stealing The Crown

 The new level of performance now comes with a more expensive overall price tag, though.
 The previous-gen Ryzen 5 2600X undercut the competing Core i5-8600K by ~$30, while the new 3600X lands $13 beneath its new competitor, the Core i5-9600K.
 New X570 motherboards, which you'll need for official support for the PCIe 4.0 interface, are also more expensive than previous-gen models, so AMD's overall platform costs have also risen.
 Luckily, you can opt for an older X470 motherboard as a value alternative, but you'll lose access to PCIe 4.0, which is one of the key selling points of the new processors.

 But while AMD is coming closer to charging premium pricing for its parts, it's logical to expect to pay more for faster chips.
 AMD undoubtedly holds the crown for performance in multi-threaded workloads, like productivity applications, as a side benefit of supporting multi-threading in this price range while Intel disables the feature.
 But the Ryzen chips have historically lagged Intel in gaming.
 That changes with the Ryzen 5 3600X, which upset the Core i5-9600K in our testing.
-Pair that performance advantage with leading performance in threaded applications, and the 3600X is the new leading chip for the mainstream.
+Pair that performance advantage with leading performance in threaded applications, and the 3600X is one of the best gaming CPUs you can buy, a new leading chip for the mainstream.

 Ryzen 5 3600X